 Back injuries are medically and legally complex.
 Disc damage, nerve compression, and chronic pain may not appear immediately and often require long-term treatment.
 Your back injury attorney should have proven experience handling back injury claims arising from car accidents, falls, workplace incidents, and other serious accidents.

-Our firm has decades of experience representing clients with serious back and spinal injuries and has recovered over $2 billion for injured Californians, demonstrating our ability to handle high-stakes cases where long-term care and financial security are at stake.
+Our firm has decades of experience representing clients with serious back and spinal injuries and has recovered over $2 billion for injured Californians.* This history reflects our experience handling complex cases involving long-term care and financial considerations.

 Is the firm respected within the legal community?

 Reputation matters, especially in serious injury cases.
-Recognition from peer-reviewed legal organizations and industry publications reflects professionalism, ethical standards, and consistent results, not just advertising.
+Recognition from peer-reviewed legal organizations and industry publications reflects professionalism, ethical standards, and consistent results.

-Our attorneys have been recognized by organizations such as Super Lawyers and TopVerdict, underscoring our commitment to excellence in representing clients with catastrophic injuries.
+Our attorneys have been recognized by organizations such as Super Lawyers and TopVerdict.

 Do they understand Los Angeles–specific legal challenges?